Glat0s/custom_d_fine-deimv2-face/README.md

 - TensorRT
 - OpenVINO
 - ONNX

+You can run inference on a folder (path_to_test_data) of images or on a folder of videos.
+Crops will be created automatically.
+You can control it and paddings from config.yaml in the `infer` section.

 ## Outputs
 - **Models**: Saved during the training process and export at `output/models/exp_name_date`.
 Includes training logs, table with main metrics, confusion matrics, f1-score_vs_threshold and precisino_recall_vs_threshold.